 In the US, farming was once considered a significant occupation.
 Statistics show that, in 2012, not more than 1% of the American population were professional farmers.
 Farmers of today face many challenges that the general public is oblivious to.

 Most of the general public have an obsolete view when one thinks of a farm.
-They consider it a small parcel of land owned and run by family members, an area where cattle are raised, and crops are harvested.
-In reality, present-day farms are required to overhaul their operations to cater to the demands and stay competitively priced while adjusting to new technology.
+They consider it a small parcel of land owned and run by family members, where cattle are raised, and crops are harvested.
+In reality, present-day farms must overhaul their operations to cater to the demands and stay competitively priced while adjusting to new technology.

 Rural farming communities of today are expected to consider integrating modern technology into their farming industry.

 As easy as it may sound, it is not.
 To make such a shift in rural areas is quite a challenge.
 The communications systems are not as up-to-date compared to urban areas.
-All of these factors combined make it difficult for the farming industry to make the switch and become accustomed to ever-changing technological trends.
+Combined, these factors make it difficult for the farming industry to make the switch and become accustomed to ever-changing technological trends.

 Technology is also an opportunity in the farming industry.
-Research shows that the farmers who made the shift and involved modern technology into their business noticed an increase in their production process.
-It also had a substantial effect on labor supply.
+Research shows that the farmers who made the shift and involved modern technology in their business noticed an increase in their production process.
+It also had a substantial effect on the labor supply.

 Environmental Apprehensions

 Many farmers are held responsible for how the farming business affects the environment.
 These days, the emphasis is placed on conservation and sustainability.
-It has resulted in public protests on some farmer’s certain practices.
+It has resulted in public protests against some farmers’ certain practices.
 These practices refer to the pollution of water, raising livestock, chemical pesticides, fertilizers, etc.

 On the other hand, many farmers have changed their methods and practices to be more self-sustainable and environmentally friendly.